syncfusion-content/javascript-docs/js/api/ejBulletGraph.md

-To redraw the bulet graph
+To redraw the bullet graph